pendulum-project/ntpd-rs/docs/development/code-structure.md

 The `ntp-proto` crate contains the main NTP protocol implementation.
 It
 implements:
  - Serialization and deserialization of the on-wire protocol.
- - Packet handling decision logic of the peer.
+ - Packet handling decision logic of the source.
- - Measurement logic of the peer, including the per-peer filtering.
+ - Measurement logic of the source, including the per-source filtering.
  - Clock selection, combination and steering algorithms.

 This crate only implements the decision and processing logic.
-It does not perform the actual communication, nor does it do any of the handling needed to ensure that peer and steering logic is regularly called.
+It does not perform the actual communication, nor does it do any of the handling needed to ensure that source and steering logic is regularly called.

 ### ntp-udp